Roderick McDavis

-Roderick J. McDavis, Ph.D., (born October 17, 1948) is the former 20th president of Ohio University, located in Athens, Ohio.
-McDavis has more than 35 years of service in higher education, including roles as both a professor and an academic administrator.
+Roderick J. McDavis (born October 17, 1948) was the 20th president of Ohio University, located in Athens, Ohio.

 Academic career

-Dr. Roderick McDavis began his academic career as an undergraduate at Ohio University and earning a B.A.
+McDavis began his academic career as an undergraduate at Ohio University and earning a B.A.
 He was a runner on the men's varsity track team.
 He later completed an M.A. degree at the University of Dayton and a Ph.D. degree at the University of Toledo, both in the field of higher education.
-He was a professor of education in the Department of Counselor Education at the University of Florida from 1974–1989 and an associate dean of the graduate school and minority programs at the same university from 1984–1989.
+He was a professor of education in the Department of Counselor Education at the University of Florida from 1974 to 1989 and an associate dean of the graduate school and minority programs at the same university from 1984 to 1989.

-He served as dean of the College of Education and professor of counselor education at the University of Arkansas, Fayetteville, from 1989–1994 and as director of the Arkansas Academy for Leadership Training and School-Based Management from 1992–1994.
+He served as dean of the College of Education and professor of counselor education at the University of Arkansas, Fayetteville, from 1989 to 1994 and as director of the Arkansas Academy for Leadership Training and School-Based Management from 1992 to 1994.
 He was dean of the College of Education and professor of education at the University of Florida from 1994–1999.

-McDavis subsequently served as provost and vice president for academic affairs and professor of education at Virginia Commonwealth University in Richmond, Va., from 1999–2004.
+He subsequently served as provost and vice president for academic affairs and professor of education at Virginia Commonwealth University in Richmond, Va., from 1999 to 2004.

 McDavis became the 20th president of the Ohio University on July 1, 2004.
 He is the first Ohioan of African ancestry and only the second alumnus to lead Ohio University as president.
 He is a member of Omega Psi Phi fraternity.

 On March 10, 2016, McDavis announced his retirement, effective June 30, 2017.
-The university subsequently announced, on December 9, 2016, he would be stepping down earlier, on February 17, 2017, to accept a position as managing principal and chief executive officer of AGB Search.
+The university subsequently announced, on December 9, 2016, that he would be stepping down earlier, on February 17, 2017, reportedly to accept a position as managing principal and chief executive officer of AGB Search.